Our customers have been hired by:

 Sample resume made with our builder—See more resume examples here.

 Looking for information on other skills?
 Head straight to one of our guides:

-Highly-developed conceptual skills enable top-tier managers to comprehend the relations between different departments and link them to the functioning of the entire company, and optimize how these elements interact.
+For example, this type of skill might allow managers comprehend relations between different departments, link them to the functioning of the entire company, and optimize how these elements interact.

 Thanks to such skills, they’re able to put the company itself in the bigger picture, plan its growth, see potential obstacles, and develop contingency plans on the basis of their concepts.

 Just think about it—companies consist of different units and departments.

 Sometimes the business goals of those units may be mutually exclusive (think of production and marketing departments, for example) and yet the whole company has one mission and vision.
 A crucial management task is to push the entire company in the same direction regardless of individual goals.

 It’s the ability to think in abstract terms and construct meaningful concepts that makes all this possible.

 The importance of conceptual skills grows together with the level of seniority.

 A company will only grow if its top management sees the big picture, all its connotations, and implications.